Canon M vs Panasonic FT7

 It is notable that the Canon M has a hotshoe, while the FT7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The FT7 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the Canon M has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
+Both the Canon M and the FT7 have been discontinued, but can regularly be found used on ebay.
+The Canon M was replaced by the Canon EOS M3, while the FT7 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M or the Panasonic FT7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.